ReiAngeloCanete/ReiAngeloCanete/README.md

-# Hi there, I'm Rei Angelo Cañete 👋
+# Hi there, I'm Rei Angelo C. Cañete 👋

 ## 💫 About Me
-I am **Rei Angelo Cañete**, with a flair for coding and database management skills.
+I am **Rei Angelo C. Cañete**, with a flair for coding and database management skills.
 I thrive on tackling complex problems and crafting elegant solutions.
 My journey in tech started when I took the **BS Information Technology** program.

 ---